modernjuliaworkflows/modernjuliaworkflows.github.io/sharing/index.md

 This is done on a GitHub server and should theoretically cost you money, but your GitHub repository is public, you get an unlimited workflow budget for free.

 More workflows and functionalities are available through optional [plugins](https://juliaci.github.io/PkgTemplates.jl/stable/user/#Plugins-1).
 The interactive setting `Template(..., interactive=true)` allows you to select the ones you want for a given package.

-\advanced{

-The other default workflows are less relevant for new users, but we still mention them:

-* [CompatHelper.jl](https://github.com/JuliaRegistries/CompatHelper.jl) monitors your dependencies and their versions.
-* [TagBot](https://github.com/JuliaRegistries/TagBot) helps you manage package releases.

-}
+Otherwise, you will get the [default selection](https://juliaci.github.io/PkgTemplates.jl/stable/user/#Default-Plugins), which you are encouraged to look at.

 ## Testing